 If you’ve been invited to address your national sales convention and are scared to death of public speaking, what should you do?
 You could decline the invitation, knowing full well that your fears are holding you back.
 Or you could take some classes, read some books, practice with a friend.
 See yourself stepping into a whole new league.
 You’ll be accepting the opportunity to gain more notoriety in your field.
 And you’ll be increasing your opportunities for future success.

 Once again, it’s your choice.
 Be fueled by your fears, or face your fears.
 It all depends on how badly you want something.
-It all depends on how you choose to live your life; do you always want to be afraid of taking the next step, or do you want to build your courage and open the doors of opportunity?
+It all depends on how you choose to live your life.
+Do you always want to be afraid of taking the next step, or do you want to find your courage in the face fear and open the doors of opportunity?
 I know what my answer would be.